biboking/stocks-analysis/README.md

 ## Results

 - The refactored code did increase the efficiency by reduce the run time of the code.
-The original code run time for 2017 and 2018 were 0,605 seconds and 0.578+ seconds.
+The original code run time for 2017 and 2018 were 0.605 seconds and 0.578+ seconds.
 The refactored one only takes 0.121 seconds for 2017 and 0.133 for 2018.

 - The original code was using nested for loops and print out the matched tickers.
 The outer loop ran through the 12 tickers and the inner loop ran through the rows.
-The refactored code, however, was only using seperate for loops.
+The refactored code, however, does not use nested for loops, but only several independent for loops.
 Two variables was used, i and j, referring to the rows and the 12 tickers.
 The code details are listed below.

 ![2017refactor](VBA_Challenge_2017.png)